kct2020/goutpal-com-skeleventy/site/blog/obsolete-gout-topics/index.md

 <h2 id="intro">{{ title }} Introduction</h2>

 After a certain time, some gout topics become obsolete.
 Because:
-- The information is superseded by newer topics.
+- Newer topics have superseded the old information.
 - There is no interest in the topic.

 When this happens, I usually redirect readers to the best alternative information.
 However, some topics have no related information.
 So I add them to the list below.